Share

 DoCoMo Announces i-mode for India - Looks like Big D isn’t doing so badly overseas after all.
 At least - doing badly or not - they aren’t giving up..!!

-We’re looking forward to a fantastic year in 2007 and will be reporting closely on DoCoMo, KDDI, Softbank, HSDPA, IPMobile, eAccess, m-commerce, 3G, i-mode, music and many other key topics.
+We’re already looking forward to another fantastic year in 2007 and expect will be reporting closely on DoCoMo, KDDI, Softbank, 3G – HSDPA, IPMobile, eAccess, music, games, m-commerce, and many other key topics emerging along the way.

-From Lawrence, myself and the rest of the folks at Mobikyo KK: Thanks for following WWJ and we look forward to serving you again next year!
+From Lawrence, myself and the rest of the folks at WWJ: we hope you all have a wonderful holiday season!

 – Daniel Scuka